 Part 3: Management and accountability

-The corporate governance practices of the Office of the IGT are designed to take into account that the agency is quite small and that it is inextricably linked with the governance processes of the Treasury.
-This is as a result of the service level agreement (SLA) entered into by the two agencies.
-The SLA with Treasury was re-negotiated during 2008-09.
+The corporate governance practices of the IGT office are designed to take into account the small size of the office.
+The IGT governance processes align with those of the Treasury to provide synergistic benefits under the Service Level Agreement (SLA) entered into by the two agencies.

-The IGT as CEO and the Deputy IGT as the CFO together act as the agency Executive.
-They have developed a full range of governance policies and procedures appropriate to the situation of the agency comprising seven people in a single office location.
+The IGT as CEO and the Deputy IGT as Chief Finance Officer (CFO) together act as the agency Executive (the Executive).
+They have developed a range of governance policies, plans and procedures appropriate to the agency’s staffing level of nine people, as at 30 June 2013, operating out of a single office location.

 The IGT and the Deputy IGT comprise the Remuneration Committee.
-The IGT has entered into Australian Workplace Agreements (AWAs) or employment contracts with all employees which provide for performance and remuneration review processes.
+The IGT has entered into an enterprise agreement with non-SES employees under the Fair Work Act 2009.

-The IGT’s performance management system provides for performance being reviewed formally on an annual basis and informally on a six monthly basis.
-The size of the agency allows for regular and continual discussion of performance with all staff members.
-Since all staff directly report to both the IGT and the Deputy IGT, employees are provided ongoing informal feedback on their performance.
+The IGT’s performance management system provides for performance being reviewed formally on an annual basis and informally on a six-monthly basis.
+The small size of the agency allows for regular and continual discussion of performance with all staff members.
+Since all staff report directly to the Deputy IGT and have direct involvement with the IGT, they are provided with ongoing informal feedback on their performance.

 Corporate planning and reporting

 Administratively, the agency draws heavily on the facilities of the Treasury under the SLA.
 All day-to-day account processing is undertaken by Treasury utilising its accounting system infrastructure.
-However, a financial controller (part-time) is employed on a contract basis and reports directly to the CFO (Deputy IGT).
+However, a financial controller (part-time) is engaged on a contractual basis and reports directly to the CFO (Deputy IGT).

-The Deputy IGT is responsible, with input from the IGT, for settling portfolio budget statements, ongoing maintenance of cash flow and monthly reporting of financial position.
+The Deputy IGT (as CFO) is responsible, with input from the IGT (as CEO), for management of portfolio budget statements, ongoing maintenance of cash flow and monthly reporting of financial position.
+Periodic corporate governance, management and compliance reporting is also completed as required.

-- Chief Executive Instructions (CEIs) provide the policy and procedural framework for financial management in the IGT’s office and put into effect the requirements of the Financial Management and Accountability Act 1997.
-The IGT’s CEIs were reviewed and updated during 2008-09.
+- Chief Executive’s Instructions (CEIs) provide the policy and procedural framework for financial management in the IGT office and put into effect the requirements of the FMA Act.
+They also contain topics relating specifically to risk management and internal accountability.

 - Risk assessments are to be reviewed annually as part of the process of applying for insurance renewal.
-The programme is based on the Risk Management Standard AS/NZS 4360:2004 and will measure the IGT’s performance in implementing risk management processes and policies against the national benchmark.
+The programme is based on the Risk Management Standard AS/NZS ISO 31000:2009 and will measure the IGT’s performance in implementing risk management processes and policies against the national benchmark.

-- Website Development Standards and Guidelines are based on ISO 9001 and ACSI 33 International Standards Organisation and Defence Signals Directorate Guidelines.
+- the Website Development Standards and Guidelines which are based on Australian Government Information Management Office Guidelines, the Information Security Manual and Defence Signals Directorate Guidelines.
 The standards ensure compliance with best practice in relation to website security.

 Staff awareness of risk management policies and procedures is maintained through training programmes and staff notices circulated to Treasury and IGT officers and also made available through access to the Treasury intranet.